Catrobat/Catroid/README.md

 Start setting up the working environment by following the instructions: https://github.com/Catrobat/Catroid/wiki/Setup-working-environment

-Also make sure to read our guidelines for [creating a pull request](https://github.com/Catrobat/Catroid/wiki/Creating-a-pull-request)
+Also, make sure to read our guidelines for [creating a pull request](https://github.com/Catrobat/Catroid/wiki/Creating-a-pull-request)

 # Resources and links #